 - Issuance of the decision, which is made after hearing the final statements of the parties in the oral proceedings stage.

 - Appeal, if requested by one of the parties.

-10. What actions can a party bring for a case to be dismissed before a full trial?
-On what grounds must such a claim be brought?
+10. What steps can a party take for a case to be dismissed before a full trial?
+On what grounds can such applications be brought?
 What is the applicable procedure?